scrim-network/Ruckertetal_SLR2016/RFILES/README.txt

 |  4.
 Rar.R: Estimates the log likelihood of the AR1 process and simulates the lag-1
 |     autocorrelation coefficient.
 |  5.
 MODELNAMEobs_likelihood_AR.R: Estimates the AR1 likelihood function for the MCMC methods.
 |  6.
+Estimate_surprise_index.R: Script/function used in part to help create the MODELNAME_surprise.csv files
+|  7.
 RCP_temp_scenarios.R: Fits the Rahmstorf 2007 SLR model with Bootstrap and MCMC methods using
 |     RCP 2.6, 4.5, 6.0, and 8.5.
  =============================================================================